Th3Tr1ckst3r/GReverse/README.md

 GReverse uses Python3 natively, so you will need to have it installed before proceeding.
 Once you have done that follow the steps below.

-# Python3 Libraries Installation Guide
+# Required Libraries Install Guide

 To use GReverse, the following Python3 libraries will need to be installed.
 You can install them using the Python package manager `pip`.
 Below are the installation instructions for each library: